Ain Shams University: Faculties and institutes

+Currently, Ain Shams University offers degrees from 21 different faculties:

 Campuses

 Ain Shams University has eight campuses.
 Two of them are next to each other, separated by a main road named El-Khalifa El-Maamoun; all of them are in Greater Cairo.

 The main campus is in Abbassia, Cairo and houses the Administration and Management at the Saffron Palace, Science Education Development Center, Central Library, Child Hood Center and the University City (students hostel), in addition to the faculties of Computer Science, Science, Law and Art.

 The opposite Campus houses the faculty of Commerce, Alsun, pharmaceutical Science and Dentistry.

 The Women's College has its own campus.
 Faculty of Specific Education, Faculty of Education, and Faculty of Agriculture are each on separate campuses in Abassia, Heliopolis, and Shubra El Kheima, respectively.

 Filming

 In 2012, Misr International films was producing a television series based on the novel Zaat by Sonallah Ibrahim.
 Filming of scenes set at Ain Shams University was scheduled to occur that year, but Muslim Brotherhood student members and some teachers at the school protested, stating that the 1970s era clothing worn by the actresses was indecent and would not allow filming unless the clothing was changed.
 Gaby Khoury, the head of the film company, stated that engineering department head Sherif Hammad "insisted that the filming should stop and that we would be reimbursed ... explaining that he was not able to guarantee the protection of the materials or the artists."